AdobeDocs/workfront.en/help/classic/review-and-approve-work/proofing/managing-proofs-within-workfront/create-edit-automated-workflow-existing-proof.md

 * Reviewers who are not added to a private stage cannot see that stage on the proof or comments made in that stage.
 * By default, adding a user&nbsp;to a stage grants&nbsp;that user access to view the proof from the moment the proof is created.

   Your Workfront administrator can restrict users from accessing the proof until the workflow enters the stage where the user was added.
-For more information, see&nbsp; [Configure sharing settings for your users](../../../administration-and-setup/manage-workfront/configure-proofing/configure-sharing-settings-users.md)&nbsp;in&nbsp; [Configure sharing settings for your users](../../../administration-and-setup/manage-workfront/configure-proofing/configure-sharing-settings-users.md).
+For more information, see&nbsp;&nbsp;in&nbsp;.